Mike Varajon

-Michael Joseph Varajon (born July 12, 1964) is an American former professional football running back who played for the San Francisco 49ers of the National Football League (NFL).
-He played college football at the University of Toledo.
+Michael Joseph Varajon (born July 12, 1964) is an American former professional football player who was a running back for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Toledo Rockets.
 He played with the 49ers as a replacement player during the 1987 NFL strike and also spent time with the Tampa Bay Buccaneers and New York Giants.